 - Its A-to-Z Guarantee protects buyers from mishandled transactions.

 - Amazon has more than 237 million active customer accounts worldwide.

-EBay is the second most popular US retail website in second quarter of 2014 (after Amazon).
+eBay is the second most popular US retail website in the second quarter of 2014 (after Amazon).

 - In the first quarter of 2014, eBay surpassed 104 million unique monthly visitors.

 - eBay currently lists more than 148.9 million active buyers.

 Buyers come to eBay expecting a variety of new, used, handmade and liquidated or wholesale goods.
 Although it originated as an auction site, about 70% of eBay transactions today are fixed-price sales.

 Next to Amazon, eBay is one of the most well known and trusted ecommerce marketplaces (it is the second most popular retail website in the US).